chILDhood SEXUAL ABUSE

 IF A CHILD IS IN DANGER

-If you are worried about your child’s safety, please speak out immediately:
+If you are worried about a child’s safety, please speak out immediately:

 Call the NSPCC’s free 24-hour helpline 0808 800 5000 to discuss your concerns or report online.